Hodge Jones & Allen is well known for helping both landlords and tenants with possession claims.

 Hodge Jones & Allen is well known for representing home owners who find themselves facing possession claims, so we understand how to protect your rights and fight your corner.
 Whatever your circumstances, we will do everything we can to protect the roof over your head.

-Our Property Dispute Solicitors are backed by nearly four decades of experience with possession claim dispute cases.
+Our Property Dispute Solicitors are backed by four decades of experience with possession claim dispute cases.
 Our legal practice and team of Property Dispute Solicitors have a strong track record of achieving favourable client outcomes.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 In exchange for the client doing repairs to the property, the landlord agreed to a fixed term whereby rent would not be increased.
 In contravention of this the landlord issued a s21 notice with the view to seeking possession of the property and also harassed the client with a view to making her move out voluntarily.
 After a 5 day trial in the court found in the client’s favour and she was awarded £18,000 damages for the harassment as well as her costs.